 Some banks let you choose which features you want with your account and only charge you for the ones you pick.

 You may also need to activate the benefits too.
-For example, if your account includes phone insurance you need to register your phone to the policy to make sure you are covered.
+For example, if your account includes phone insurance, you need to register your phone to the policy to make sure you are covered.

 Have missed payments on your credit record

-Earn less than their minimum
+Earn less than their wage requirements

 Are younger than their minimum age